zyraglee/msteams-sample-line-of-business-apps-csharp/README.md

     This bot you to search passengers by PNR#, name, zone and seat Number.
 Also you can find which all passengers need special assistance.

 3. **Baggage Info Bot**<br>
     This bot allows you to know status of baggage.
-You can also report missing & rebook it on another flight.
+You can also report missing baggages & rebook them onto another flight in case the passenger is getting bumped off or missed the flight.

 4. **Flight Team Creation Bot**<br>
-    This bot allows you to create teams with specified members for a particular flight.
+    This bot allows you to create teams by adding the relevant crew members to the team.

 5. **Fleet Bot**<br>
-    This bot allows you search for aircrafts at given base location.
+    This bot allows you to search for aircrafts at given base location from the fleet owned by the airlines.
 You can also assign aircraft to particular flight or mark it as grounded for maintenance.<br>

-## Common
+## Cross Verticals

+These are applications that have cross industry relevance.

 **Notification Bot**<br>
-Notification Bot will notify you on weather changes, operations delays etc.
+Notification bot will let the admin notify specific members on Teams.
+This app lets the admin send out sample notifications on weather changes relevant to an airlines firm, operations delays in a manufacturing set up and also notifications on social events

+**Employee survey / Polling bot**<br>
+The bot lets the admin create and publish a survey to specific members within an organization.
+It als enables sending out selective reminders to the users who have not yet completed the survey.
+The survey results are also available for download in the form of a .csv file that can then be used for reporting purposes.

 ## Manufacturing

+**Inventory Bot**<br>
+The inventory bot helps get a view of the available inventory across multiple products and locations.
+It also lets the users view, block and also request new inventory as the need may be.

+## Professional Services

+**Employee Leave**<br>
+The app has an employee and manager workflow with bot and tab capabilities.
+It enables an employee to make a new vacation request, check leave balance status and public holidays.
+In addition, when an employee makes a new vacation request, the manager gets a notification and the approval / reject workflow can be completed from within the app on Teams.

 <br><br>
 # Contributing